Alaska Black Bear Hunts

 Alaska Private Guide Service Black Bear Hunting

-These spring Alaska black bears have the longest and densest fur of black bears anywhere.
+In the spring, these Alaska black bears have the longest and densest fur of black bears anywhere.
 I specialize in baited hunts along remote rivers.
-I add new black bear hunting areas every year in a 20,000 sq. mile area.
-Primitive weapon hunters are welcome and all have taken Alaskan black bears in the past.
-I use ground blinds and portable tree stands set up, 5-25 yards from the bait.
+I add new black bear hunting areas every year in a 20,000 square mile area.
+Primitive weapon hunters using bow muzzle loader or spear, are all welcome and all have taken Alaskan black bears in the past.
+I use mostly ground blinds and sometimes portable tree stands set up, 5-25 yards from the bait.
 Quite often, we productively stalk the bears when moving in to the bait.
 24 hours of daylight means the bears can't wait until after dark to come into the bait site.
 The prime time is between 9 PM and 2 am.
 This can be a dangerous hunt.
 Did you know, black bears are the most likely bear to stalk, kill and eat you?
 Some or most of the bears do not know they are suppose to be afraid of humans!
-Every thing that moves in the woods is a potential meal to them.
+They will walk right up to the blind and stare you down!
+Every thing that moves in the woods is potential prey.
 They will stalk you.
-And then there is the rut and possessive territorial males.
+And then there is the black bear rut with possessive territorial males following or looking for females in heat.
+When we shoot a bear, we try to get it out as quick and quiet as possible on a bear cart and skin the bear at the lodge or camp.
+If you make a quiet, quick kill early in the evening, you can probably shoot another one that night.
+It is not unusual to see many bears in a night.
+4 bears / night is average.

 Benefits of Alaska Black Bear Hunts with APGS

-• A GUIDE STAYS WITH YOU AT THE BLACK BEAR BAIT.
+• A GUIDE STAYS WITH YOU AT THE BLACK BEAR BAIT ON GUIDED HUNTS.
 Not like Canada and other places where you get dropped off and abandoned at the bait.

 • MORE BIG ALASKAN BLACK BEARS PER SQUARE MILE.
 When are you going to believe a 3 black bear limit?
 Skull sizes up to 20 1/4".

 • AVERAGE BLACK BEAR TAKEN IS OVER 6 FOOT!
-Much bigger than the average black bear taken in Canada.
+Much bigger than the average black bear taken in Canada or the average Alaskan coastal black bear.

 • 24 HOURS OF DAYLIGHT (MIDNIGHT SUN) ALLOWS US TO HUNT WHEN BLACK BEARS ARE MOST ACTIVE.
 The bears can't wait until dark to come in!
 Prime time is 9 PM to 2:00 am.